isomerpages/moe-silingpri/index.md

           description: Contact Us
           url: /contact-us/
   - infobar:
-      title: Sessions with Principal
+      title: Dialogue with Principal
-      subtitle: Find out more from
       description: Learn more about our  educational philosophy and the fantastic opportunities we offer to our students.
-      button: "click to sign up "
+      button: click to sign up
       url: https://form.gov.sg/64c237798e09550011352655
   - infopic:
       title: Discovering Si Ling